New families: 25% off your first 4 weeks. Enrol and start by 31 Dec 2026. Book a tour

 Jungle Room

-Up to fifteen children, three educators in the room each day.
+Up to 15 children.
 The age where curiosity outpaces caution.
 Toilet training is supported here, gently and on the child's timeline.
 Play extends in longer blocks, and back-and-forth conversation between educator and child starts to take real shape.

 The Star Room at West Ryde Long Day Care